A New Connective in Natural Deduction, and its Application to Quantum Computing: Intuitionistic propositional logic with O

 \subsection{Termination}

-We now prove the strong termination of proof reduction, that this that all reduction sequences are finite.
+We now prove the strong termination of proof reduction, that is that all reduction sequences are finite.
+The proof follows the same pattern as that for intuitionistic propositional natural deduction, that we recall in the Appendix.

-The proof follows the same pattern as that for propositional natural deduction, that we recall in the Appendix.
-The $\odot$-calculus introduces two new features: the connective $\odot$, and its associated proof constructors $+$, $\elimsup$, and $\elimsuppar$ and the constructor $\parallel$ and the associated redexes.
-To handle these redexes, we prove the strong termination of an extended reduction system, in the spirit of Girard's ultra-reduction \cite{Girard}, whose strong termination obviously implies that of the rules of Figure \ref{figreductionrules}.
+The $\odot$-calculus introduces two new features: the connective $\odot$, its associated proof constructors $\super{}{}$, $\elimsup$, $\elimsup^1$, and $\elimsup^2$, and the constructors $\plus$ and $\bullet$.
+The termination proof of intuitionistic propositional natural deduction extends smoothly when we add the connective $\odot$, but adding the constructors $\plus$ and $\bullet$ is a bit more challenging.
+To handle these symbols, we prove the strong termination of an extended reduction system, in the spirit of Girard's ultra-reduction \cite{Girard}, whose strong termination obviously implies that of the rules of Figure~\ref{figureductionrules}.

-\begin{definition}[Ultra-reduction] Ultra-reduction is defined with the rules of Figure \ref{figreductionrules}, plus the rules
+\begin{definition}[Ultra-reduction] Ultra-reduction is defined with the rules of Figure~\ref{figureductionrules}, plus the rules

 \end{definition}